-A lot or a little?
+A Lot or a Little?

 Parents need to know that Somewhere Between is a documentary about Chinese children adopted by American families and explores some complex and emotional subjects.
 It focuses on four teenage girls who have come to terms with the fact that they were all abandoned by their biological parents, and are happy to have found loving homes.
 It explores the complicate relationship such children have with the past, as they are both intensely curious about their origins, yet the tales can also dredge up intense feelings of sadness and rejection.
 The film is suitable for older tweens and teens; younger kids may find the subject matter a little intense and confusing, and, in cases where people discuss being abandoned by their parents, even disturbing.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 For a documentary to compel, it needs a strong subject at its center, and SOMEWHERE BETWEEN is gifted with one.
 From the moment the filmmaker Linda Goldstein Knowlton reveals her motivation for making this movie -- she has adopted a baby from China and would like to give her a sense of her history -- and tracks other girls who try to make sense of their own adoption, the movie is anchored with compassion and purpose.
 In doing so, Somewhere Between enlightens and, as with the case of Haley, who travels all the way to China to come face to face with her parents, breaks our hearts.